parallaxuniverse/parallaxuniverse/README.md

 ### about me

 - student in computer science
-- focused on malware development & research
+- focused on malware development & research, gamehacking and more
-- passionate about cybersecurity, reverse engineering, and low-level code
+- passionate about cybersecurity, reverse engineering, and gamehacking
 - exploring creative and technical intersections

 ---